automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 });
 ```

-Let's briefly explain what we did here.
 We are using the `$.http` object to make HTTP requests.
 Our API is paginated, so we are making requests until we get less than 10 items, which means the last page.

 We do not have to return anything from the `run` function.
 We are using the `$.pushTriggerItem` function to push the data to Automatisch. $.pushTriggerItem accepts an object with the following fields: